mfarme/eHealthEquity/README.md

 ## Aim
 Assess and analyze quantifiable evidence that Internet access and adoption is a social determinant of health in United States counties and describe the interaction effects between other social determinants.
 - Why publish on Github?
 To promote replication with different or new data, grow research in this domain, and do science in the open.
-[Coducting Replication and Repoduction in Science](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/bes2.1801)
+[Reference: Coducting Replication and Repoduction in Science](https://esajournals.onlinelibrary.wiley.com/doi/full/10.1002/bes2.1801)

 ### Research Question 1